Insire/SoftThorn.Monstercat.Browser/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/insire/SoftThorn.Monstercat.Browser/badge)](https://www.codefactor.io/repository/github/insire/SoftThorn.Monstercat.Browser)
 [![codecov](https://codecov.io/gh/Insire/SoftThorn.Monstercat.Browser/branch/master/graph/badge.svg)](https://codecov.io/gh/Insire/SoftThorn.Monstercat.Browser)

-The SoftThorn.Monstercat.Browser app (or SMB app for short) is my approach for downloading music from monstercat in a convenient way.
+The SoftThorn.Monstercat.Browser app (or SMB app for short) is my approach for downloading music from [monstercat](https://www.monstercat.com/) in a convenient way.
 It is also my playground for trying our different XAML frontends in my spare time.

 ## Features

-- Browse the latest tracks and releases from monstercat.com
+- Browse the latest tracks and releases from [monstercat](https://www.monstercat.com/)
 - Download any/all of their music to your local device (You need an active Gold Subscription for that!)

 ### Planned